pathologicalhandwaving/MathSearchURLs/README.md

 Also added [More](more.md) which I had stored in a gist.
 I haven't tested them in years, some are even http.
 Knock yourself out if you want.
 I guess.

-## All the Smoke

-Certain extremely successful app developers caught the subscription bug so hard, they decided even basic search action creation was a no for them.

-(Even if you bought every single version of their apps)

-LaunchCenterPro I don't have a use for anymore.

-1Writer is maybe abandonware at this point? idk